Marbled Glass Art Deco Saturn Pendant Lamp

 Manufacturer: To be appraised.

-Other versions: The glass was made in some variations and it was also used for table lamps and wall lamps.
+Other versions: This marbled glass art deco Saturn pendant lamp exists in some variations.
+It was also used for table lamps and wall lamps.

 Lamps in this “Saturn” style were produced by many companies around the globe.
 They became popular in the 1920s, 1930s.
 Saturn lamps were made for many years and some companies produce them today.